petrannce/Python_practicals/README.md

 42. Map with search → Create a map with search using Python
 43. WordClouds → Python Program for WordClouds
 44. Screen recorder → Create a Screen recorder using Python
+45. PDF file protection → PDF file protection using password in Python

 Events (Special Occasion Scripts)